julyankb/freeport-nft-minter-tutorial/README.md

 ## Installing dependencies and starting your project

-First, go to the Freeport NFT-minter GitHub repository and clone this repository to your local environment.
-This repository contains two folders:
+First, clone this repository to your local environment.
+It contains two folders:
 * `starter-files`: contains the starter files which include the React UI and the code to connect to Metamask.
 These are the files we'll be editing in this tutorial.
 * `freeport-nft-minter`: contains the completed tutorial.